Hanor/BpmnFlows/README.md

 In this moment, this lib only enable viewer from an existing bpmn 2.0 file.

+## Status

+BpmnFlows is under development and some features will come in the future.
+If you have some idea or got an error, please, open an issue here https://github.com/Hanor/BpmnFlows/issues.
+Help me to give a great BPMN 2.0 library to the Angular.

+## Demo

+BpmnFlows actually don't give a live demo but you can have more details to use in the repository especially in the directory bpmn-flows-demo.

 ## To install

 To install this lib you only need to execute: